TETFund signs MoU with France to train Nigerian laboratory technologists

 From Fred Ezeh, Abuja

-The Tertiary Education Trust Fund (TETFund) has signed a Memorandum of Understanding (MoU) with the French Government and other top institutions in France to facilitate the training of Nigerian laboratory technologists.
+Tertiary Education Trust Fund (TETFund) has signed a memorandum of understanding (MoU) with the French Government and other top institutions in France to facilitate the training of Nigerian laboratory technologists.

-TETFund Executive Secretary Prof Suleiman Bogoro disclosed the information on Tuesday during a virtual meeting on the institutionalisation of Research and Development (R&D) in Nigeria’s defence and security sector under the Research and Development Standing Committee of TETFund.
+TETFund Executive Secretary, Suleiman Bogoro, disclosed on Tuesday during a virtual meeting on the institutionalisation of Research and Development (R&D) in Nigeria’s defence and security sector under TETFund R&D standing committee.

-Prof Bogoro said top government officials, including the Minister of Foreign Affairs, Geoffrey Onyeama, who are currently attending the France African summit underscored the importance of research and development to the Gross Domestic Product (GDP) of the country.
+Bogoro said top government officials, including the Minister of Foreign Affairs, Geoffrey Onyeama, who are currently attending the France African Summit underscored the importance of research and development to the Gross Domestic Product of the country.

-He noted that the various partnerships with the French government are in tandem with the initiative already introduced by the management of TETFund to deepen research and development.
+He said the various partnerships with the French government are in tandem with the initiative already introduced by the management of TETFund to deepen research and development.

 Leave a Reply